maximecb/kavascript/README.md

 - Source code is parsed into bytecode directly, without building an AST
 - Token-threaded, stack-based bytecode interpreter

+Limitations:
+- This language has no GC and everything is passed by value

 ## Installation

 Clone this repository: